armchairancap/xx-tribler-haven/README.md

 haven-for-tribler    latest      d637b742a675   14 minutes ago   2.67GB
 ```

+Run with `cd build/tribler && docker compose up` and access Haven at http://localhost:3100.

+Create a strong password when creating Haven identity and remember to [back it up](https://armchairancap.github.io/docs/speakeasy-user-guide/identity#backup-an-identity).

 There's a sample Docker compose file in the build/tribler directory.

 By default - and the patch for Haven has that hardcoded - Tribler API port should be 3100 and the password 'changeme'.
 In this PoC that's hard-coded into the Haven patch, so if you want to change these you may edit the patches and Docker compose to match whatever password you set and port you want to use.

-If you decide to change the API key, for example, you can do it in Tribler, then change compose.yaml, change the API key in it, change it in the Haven patch, and rebuild Haven container.
-I think that should be enough.
+If you decide to change the Tribler API key, for example, you can do it in Tribler UI, then quit Tribler, change the key in compose.yaml, rebuild Tribler container and start Tribler.
+That should be enough.

 For more advanced Docker compose scenarios (TLS, reverse proxy, etc.) you can consider Docker compose recipes I have published (see the Resources section).

+#### Run outside of Docker

+- Haven:
+  - Clone Haven source code and replace the `src/layouts/DefaultLayout/DefaultLayout.tsx` with `build/haven/patched-DefaultLayout.tsx`.
+Note that iFrame URL must point to hostname/IP and port where Tribler will be running.
+  - Edit `.env` in the root of Haven source code to redirect Haven invites to localhost:3000 or whatever your Haven will be running at.
+  - `npm run dev`
+- Tribler:
+  - Patch `src/tribler/core/restapi/rest_manager.py` with `build/tribler/tribler.patch`
+  - Build and run

+Key assumption is Haven and Tribler run on the same host.
+See the Dockerfiles for details.

 ### Tribler with Haven iFrame (v1)